3 Check your knowledge quiz

 5

-groups to go on different tracks.
+groups on easy tracks.

 30